York Faculty appointed to the School of Health Policy and Management

 Throughout her career she has been actively engaged in teaching undergraduate and graduate courses, including Organizational Behaviour, Management, Healthcare Financing and Funding, and Quality Management in Healthcare.
 Her teaching approach involves making healthcare management concepts meaningful to students by drawing upon relevant examples from her clinical and professional experiences and providing impactful experiential learning opportunities.

 Lynda is a Certified Health Executive with the Canadian College of Health Leaders (CCHL), past Executive Board Member for the Hamilton Chapter of CCHL, and she currently serves as Board Chair for Hospice Wellington in Guelph, Ontario.

-(Assistant Professor - Global Health; PhD School of Law, Queen Mary, University of London)
+(Associate Professor - Global Health; PhD School of Law, Queen Mary, University of London)

 Address: Room 5022B, DB Building

 (Assistant Professor; PhD in Critical Disability Studies, York University, 2017)

 Dr. Vorstermans is an Assistant Professor in the Critical Disability Studies program in the School of Health Policy and Management, Faculty of Health at York University.
 Her research makes critical interventions into the field of international experiential and service learning and global citizenship, engaging plural ideas of human rights, disability and equity in our current neoliberal world.
 She uses Critical Disability theory and the lens of intersectionality to complicate North-South encounters engaging impairment and disablement.
 Her ongoing work engages community-based research, centers the perspectives and desires of those in the South and takes up equity, critical care in community, disability & North/South relations.